isabyte19/isabyte19/README.md

 ### Aspiring Cybersecurity Analyst / Network Security Specialist

 Through coursework and my home lab, I have worked on a range of equipment, including switches, routers, and firewalls.
-My portfolio showcases labs done.
+My portfolio showcases labs done throughout the last four years.

 -----